l00nix/oleddisplaystats/README.md

     def unlock(self):
         pass
-#This is the i2c bus number the OLED is connected to - it can be retrieved via iscdetect -y -r [x] where x is the bus
+#This is the i2c bus number the OLED is connected to - it can be retrieved via i2cdetect -y -r [x] where x is the bus
 bus_number = 1

 # This is the pixel hight and width of the OLED display